 Something For Everyone

-You can find a variety of different fair at Chanticleer Eatery.
+In Santa Rosa Beach you can find a variety of different fair at Chanticleer Eatery.
 It’s LGBTQ friendly and has quite a few delicious options to choose from.
 If you do eat here, make sure you try the triple pork nachos or the shrimp and grits.

 The jambalaya is also amazing and consists of a concoction of different ingredients like chicken, sausage, shrimped, rice and plenty of veggies.
 If you will be having little ones in tow, they do have a pretty expansive menu just for the kids that has everything from pasta to chicken tenders.
 This restaurant really does have something for everyone!